-During 2019, Ms. Vitullo, Mr. Berkowitz and Mr. Shepard served as members of our compensation committee.
-No member of the compensation committee was an employee or officer of Esperion during 2019, a former officer of Esperion, or had any other relationship with us requiring disclosure herein.
+During 2020, Ms. Vitullo, Mr. Berkowitz, Mr. Shepard and Ms. Woody served as members of our compensation committee.
+No member of the compensation committee was an employee or officer of Esperion during 2020, a former officer of Esperion, or had any other relationship with us requiring disclosure herein.

-During the last fiscal year, none of our executive officers served as: (1) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our compensation committee; (2) a director of another entity, one of whose executive officers served on our compensation committee; or (3) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Board.
+During the last fiscal year, none of our executive officers served as: (1) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our compensation committee; (2) a director of another entity, one of whose executive officers served on our compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, or (3) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Board.